-With Sean Lennon's Ghost Of A Saber Tooth Tiger interviewed in the new issue of Prog, we look at the impact on progressive music of his dad and his three musical pals...
+We look at the impact on progressive music of John Lennon and his three musical pals...

 Issued in June 1967, The Beatles’ eighth album, Sgt.
 Pepper’s Lonely Hearts Club Band, was a milestone in pop music.
 Having retired from live work the previous year, the Fabs were free to experiment in the studio, creating songs that transcended the tired notion of verse-chorus-verse.
 In its place came ambitious arrangements and complex sound structures, bringing together a spread of influences – classical, rock, music hall, Eastern music, psychedelia, the avant-garde – to deliver a fantasia that served as the first populist concept album.

 And let’s not forget the packaging.
 The gatefold sleeve, designed by British pop artists Peter Blake and Jann Haworth, presented The Beatles as alter-egos from some gaily-attired Edwardian band, complete with cardboard cut-outs and a grand tableau of cultural figures.
 It was also the first album to feature printed lyrics on the back.
 Times critic Kenneth Tynan may have been guilty of hyperbole when he called Sgt.
 Pepper “a decisive moment in the history of Western civilisation”, but it was certainly an event.

 In its wake, albums became more important than singles.
 They became artistic statements, often linked by an overriding theme.
 But while there’s no denying Sgt.
 Pepper’s impact and popularity (to date it’s sold over 30 million copies), how significant was it in the development of prog?